adafruit/Adafruit_Sensor/README.md

 By reducing all data to a single **sensors\_event\_t** 'type' and settling on specific, **standardised SI units** for each sensor family the same sensor types return values that are comparable with any other similar sensor.
 This enables you to switch sensor models with very little impact on the rest of the system, which can help mitigate some of the risks and problems of sensor availability and code reuse.

-The sensor abstraction layer is also useful for data-logging and data-transmission.
-The abstraction layer provides a single, well-understood and fixed-length record that can be recorded in your log files or transmitted to a target device without needing to know any HW-specific information.
-Helper functions to that effect are provided in sensors.c, such as serialising sensor events and sensor details for transmission over the air or over a wire.
+The unified sensor abstraction layer is also useful for data-logging and data-transmission since you only have one well-known type to log or transmit over the air or wire.

 ## How Does it Work? ##

-Any driver the supports the Adafruit Sensor Abstraction Layer will implement the Adafruit\_Sensor base class.
+Any driver the supports the Adafruit unified sensor abstraction layer will implement the Adafruit\_Sensor base class.
 There are two main typedefs and one enum defined in Adafruit_Sensor.h that are used to 'abstract' away the sensor details and values:

 **Sensor Types (sensors\_type\_t)**